 The Pet Lover Show is a popular event where pet owners are welcome to bring their furry friends to get pet advice and check out the latest in pet foods and other pet-related products.

-At the event there are workshops, presentations, shows to watch, competitions to enter and vendors selling everything you could ever want for your pet.
-Expect to see dogs, cats, rabbits and possibly even birds, snakes and a llama, plus food, toys and miscellaneous gear for them all.
+At the event in 2020, there were workshops, presentations, shows to watch, competitions to enter and vendors selling everything you could ever want for your pet.
+You could have expected to see dogs, cats, rabbits and possibly even birds, snakes and a llama, plus food, toys and miscellaneous gear for them all.

 Where and When

-Admission to the event costs about $14 for adults, $10 for seniors and youth (ages 6 to 15) and free for young children (ages 0 to 5).
+In 2020, admission to the event cost about $14 for adults, $10 for seniors and youth (ages 6 to 15) and free for young children (ages 0 to 5).
 Families of up to 2 adults and 2 youth cost $34.
+Ticket prices for the 2022 show are to be confirmed.

-In 2019 the event featured famous pet personalities, dog agility lessons, a dog “talent search”, pet massages, police dog demonstrations, a lure race course for dogs, birds of prey, rabbit agility competitions and a cat show.
+In 2020 the event featured famous pet personalities, dog agility lessons, a dog “talent search”, pet massages, police dog demonstrations, a lure race course for dogs, birds of prey, rabbit agility competitions and a llama show.

-The Pet Lover Show also features a SuperDogs Star Search where people pre-submit 15-second video recordings of their dogs.
-Finalists then get to compete at the Pet Lover Show for the chance to perform at the SuperDogs shows at the Pacific National Exhibition (PNE) in the summer.
+The Pet Lover Show also featured a SuperDogs Star Search where people pre-submit 15-second video recordings of their dogs.
+Finalists then got to compete at the Pet Lover Show for the chance to perform at the SuperDogs shows at the Pacific National Exhibition (PNE) in the summer.

-For bird lovers, the O.W.L Society brought raptors and owls to admire at the show in 2019, the BC Exotic Bird Society offered a workshop on how to communicate with parrots, and a representative from the Greyhaven Exotic Bird Sanctuary gave a talk on how to raise a parrot.
+For bird lovers, the O.W.L Society brought raptors and owls to admire at the show in 2020, the BC Exotic Bird Society premiered the Indonesian Parrot Project documentary, and a representative from the Greyhaven Exotic Bird Sanctuary gave a talk on how to raise a parrot.

-A regular feature at the Pet Lover Show is the Rabbit Agility Competition where rabbits get to pretend they are dogs and run around an obstacle course.
+A regular feature at the Pet Lover Show is the Rabbit Agility Competition where rabbits run around an obstacle course.
 This is a fun event to watch, especially for young children.
+In addition to the race, Rabbitats Rescue Society brought many adoptable rabbits for socializing.
+You could enter their enclosure for a donation of $5 and feed and pet about 30 rabbits.

-In short, at the Pet Lover Show there is something for every kind of animal lover (unless all you like are horses, elephants or other larger animals in which case you’ll have to go to a farm, ranch, Africa or the Greater Vancouver Zoo instead).
+In short, at the Pet Lover Show there is something for every kind of animal lover (unless all you like are horses, elephants or other larger animals in which case you’ll have to go to a farm, ranch, another country or the Greater Vancouver Zoo instead).

 Tips and Advice